-To help you get the best experience using the Idaho First Bank Web site, we recommend using Microsoft Internet Explorer (version 9 or higher), Safari (version 5.1.7 is the only supported version) or Firefox (version 3 or higher).
+To help you get the best experience using the Idaho First Bank Website, we recommend using Google Chrome, Safari, or Firefox.

-If you are not currently using Microsoft Internet Explorer, Safari or Firefox, you can download one now by clicking one of the links below and then following the instructions.
+If you are not currently using Google Chrome, Microsoft Edge, Safari or Firefox, you can download one now by clicking one of the links below and then following the instructions:

 Online Banking Safety

 Idaho First Bank is committed to protecting your personal information.
 Our Online Banking uses several different methods to protect your information.
 All information within our Online Banking uses the Secure Socket Layer (SSL) protocol for transferring data.
 SSL is a cryptosystem that creates a secure environment for the information being transferred between your browser and Idaho First Bank.
-All information transferred through Online Banking has a 128-bit encryption which is the highest level of encryption.
-In addition to the security features put in place by Idaho First Bank here are some tips on keeping your information secure.
+In addition to the security features put in place by Idaho First Bank here are some tips on keeping your information secure:

 What is Identity Theft?